MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/3-chat-completions.md

 ### The user and assistant roles

 The conversation happens between a user and the assistant.
 The user is the person entering prompts and interacting with the model.
-The responses from the model is represented by the system role.
+The responses from the model are represented by the system role.

 The message the user sends to the model should follow best practices for designing prompts in order to get the highest quality responses.

 ## Message prompt examples

 Here are a few examples of different styles of prompts that you could use with the GPT-35-Turbo and GPT-4 models.
-These are just a starting point and you can experiment with different prompts to customize the behavior.
+The examples are just a starting point and you can experiment with different prompts to customize the behavior.

 ### Basic example